Do three million UK jobs rely directly on our place in the EU?

 A figure which depends entirely on UK exports with the EU does not necessarily show that UK withdrawal from the EU would dramatically alter this trade in a negative way.

-Another report published in 2000 by the National Institute of Economic and Social Research concluded that “detailed estimates from input-output tables suggest that up to 3.2 million UK jobs are now associated directly with exports of goods and services to other EU countries.”
-However this report acknowledges that “there is no a priori reason to suppose that many of these [jobs], if any, would be lost permanently if Britain were to leave the EU.”
+Another report published in 2000 by the National Institute of Economic and Social Research concluded that "detailed estimates from input-output tables suggest that up to 3.2 million UK jobs are now associated directly with exports of goods and services to other EU countries."
+However this report acknowledges that:

 So is Nick Clegg basing his claim - also quoted in last year's Liberal Democrats manifesto - on these dated and more wide-ranging analyses?

-When we contacted the Lib Dems to find out where this figure came from they said it had come from an analysis by the Department for Business, Innovation and Skills, which has been referenced in various Commons debates, including one in September this year about overseas investment.
+When we contacted the Lib Dems to find out where this figure came from they said it had come from an analysis by the Department for Business, Innovation and Skills, which has been referenced in various Commons debates, including one in September 2011 about overseas investment.
 This analysis was apparently conducted in 2006 and estimated approximately 3.5 million UK jobs were dependent directly or indirectly on the export of goods and services to the EU.

 Full Fact have been in contact with BIS to try to track down the report from which this figure is drawn, but the Department were only able to confirm that as far as they were aware there were no official reports published with this figure included.
-They are still trying to find possible analysis which could have been conducted.

 However when we contacted the Deputy Prime Minister's team at the Cabinet Office, they pointed us towards an entirely different source for the claim: a statistic put forward by the European Commission.

-However this wasn't as straight forward as they suggested.
+However this wasn't as straightforward as they suggested.

 Full Fact found a BIS report from February this year, on the UK Government Response to the European Commission Consultation on the Single Market Act, which stated that “the single market has also contributed to increased growth of at least 1.85 per cent and the creation of 2.75 million new jobs across the EU since 1992.”
 This figure is also repeated in various government websites.